Dashron/Roads/README.md

 #### Resource Method

-Each method : function pair of the methods field describes how the API server will respond to an HTTP request.
+Each ```method : function``` pair of the methods field describes how the API server will respond to an HTTP request.
 The function is called a "resource method".
 Resource methods must return a promise.
 This can either be by providing a generator function (which is automatically turned into a coroutine for you), or by providing a function and returning a promise manually.

-If a method is missing, the API will throw an HttpError.
+If a method could not be located for the requested URL and method, the API will throw an HttpError.
 The message will contain all of the valid methods, and the status code will be 405.

+Each resource method has access to the API Context through ```this```.
+The API context is either an empty object with a ```request``` method (an alias to API.request), or is the object provided as the second parameter to [new API(*Resource* root_resource, *Object* context)](#new-apiresource-root_resource-object-context).

 ## Roads.Response